philipp-vfx/nofeardb/docs/source/getting_started.rst

 Installation
 ------------

-NofearDB can be simply installed by running:
+NofearDB can be installed by running:

 .. code-block:: console